 Phillip is the managing partner with Herrera & Company.
-He has provided management consulting services to government and business for over 15 years developing over $100 million in government subsidies.
+He has consulted to California Governor’s Office of Business and Economic Development (GO-Biz) for over 25 years developing over $200 million in employer incentives.
 Phillip is unique in his experience.
-He is a former tax auditor for EDD, worked directly for the ETP program, was former single-employer applicant with Bank of America, and is one most respected California employer funding consultants in the State.
+He is a former tax auditor for EDD, worked directly for the ETP program, managed Bank of America’s $20 million ETP award, and is one most respected, experienced, and admired consultants in the State.

 In Their Own Words…